-Did you know there is a difference between a cultivator and a tiller?
+Did you know there is a difference between a cultivator vs tiller?
 As if the overwhelm of starting a garden wasn’t trouble enough to begin with!
-No need to worry, this guide will walk you through cultivator vs tiller and which tool is best suited to your gardening needs.
+No need to worry, this guide will walk you through the differences, pros, and cons of a cultivator vs tiller and which tool is best suited to your gardening needs.

 Cultivator vs Tiller – What’s the Difference?